shahira-sadat/Girls_in_STEM/README.md

 - Bootstrap
 - Javascript

 ## Screenshots
 ![page screenshot](sc1.png)
 ![page screenshot](sc2.png)

 ## Demo
 Check demo here [Project Demo]( https://shahira-sadat.github.io/Girls_in_STEM)

 ## Acknowledgements
 - This project was inspired by a template
-This project is based on a template from [This website](https://wpfreecloud.com/)
+- This project is based on a template from [This website](https://wpfreecloud.com/) -Thanks to wpfreecloud

 ## Contact
-Created by [@TeamA](https://www.xyz.com/) - feel free to contact me!
+Created by [@CourseHero Team](coursehero@gmail.com) - feel free to contact me!